 Jetting off somewhere special?
 If you’re wondering what to do with your cat when you go on holiday, you have a number of options to consider.
-The choice completely depends on your cat’s personality and your individual circumstances.

 If travelling with your cat is unavoidable, you'll need to make sure that the environment at the destination is appropriate and has the right veterinary care as well as available space.